youungjulie/Web-API-Frontend-and-Backend-Social-Media-/README.md

-# EE547_final_project
+# EE547_final_project: Social Media Platform

-To use the file and view the webpages:
+This file describes the file implementation, file structures, and API endpoints in the git repo.
+Please follow the instructions to view the webpage of our Social Media Project.

 ## View on AWS server
 HTTP address: http://54.215.73.132/